SarthakJShetty/Donkey/README.md

 - Donkey is minimalist and modular self driving library written in Python.
 It is developed for hobbiests with a focus on allowing fast experimentation and easy community contributions.

 - This specific variant was developed by Will Roscoe and his team.
-The code was however non-functional, and was later fixed by Sarthak J Shetty.
+The code for the Differential Drive variant was however non-functional, and was later fixed by [Sarthak J Shetty](https://www.github.com/SarthakJShetty).
 The code is still buggy, and a few of the features do not work completely.
 Suggestions are always welcome.

 ### Build a Differential Drive Donkey Car